-D. Guidance for Principal Investigators
+D. Guidance for principal investigators and graduate student advisors

 An effective risk review process is essential to build confidence at MIT, and among our partners, that we are making decisions on rejecting or modifying activities thoughtfully and with adequate information.